Ginny Weasley: Video games

-Ginny is voiced by Bonnie Wright in the Order of Phoenix, Half-Blood Prince and Deathly Hallows – Part 1 video games.
+Ginny is voiced by Bonnie Wright in the Order of the Phoenix, Half-Blood Prince and Deathly Hallows – Part 1 video games.
 She is voiced by Victoire Robinson in the Chamber of Secrets game, and by Annabel Scholey in the Deathly Hallows – Part 2 game.

 Characterisation

 Ginny has the trademark Weasley red hair and freckled complexion.
 She is of petite stature and has bright brown eyes like her mother.
-She is brave, independent, intelligent, fierce, friendly, helpful and strong.
+She is brave, independent, loyal, intelligent, fierce, friendly, helpful and strong.
 She is popular with boys and is a gifted Quidditch player.
 She is also skilled with the Bat-Bogey Hex.
 In Deathly Hallows, Harry suggests that Ginny's toughness resulted from growing up with six brothers.
 The writer Christopher Bell claimed that youth and rage are two of Ginny's defining characteristics.
 He wrote that she has "a very short fuse" and a notorious temper that often expresses itself in childish ways.